e-i-r-a/qmk_firmware/keyboards/kbdfans/niu_mini/keymaps/eira/readme.md

 Layer 3 is the navigation layer, with arows on H, J, K, L (like in vim) and some other navigation keys logically arranged.

-As I often use shift, ctrl and alt together with the arrow keys, they are positioned under the right hand fingers.
+As I often use shift, ctrl and alt together with the arrow keys, they are positioned under the left hand fingers.

 ## Layer 4 / Function Keys